 Our strategy is to grow organically in the North American and certain international markets by increasing our independent agent and broker network.
 Additionally, we intend to continue our advancement into more international markets.
 Through our cloud-based operations and technology platform, we strive to achieve customer-focused efficiencies that allow us to increase market share and attain strong returns as we scale our business within the markets in which we operate.
-By building partnerships and strategically deploying capital, we seek to grow the business and enter into attractive verticals and markets.
+By building partnerships and strategically deploying capital, we seek to grow the business and enter into attractive vertical and adjacent markets.

-During 2020, we believe that we made progress towards achieving our strategic goals, including an increase in our agent count of 63%.
+During 2021, we believe that we made progress towards achieving our strategic goals, including a significant increase in our agent base and real estate transactions year over year, as well as opening new business operation in nine countries.
 The expected outcome of these activities will be to better position us to deliver on our full potential, to provide a platform for future growth opportunities, and to achieve our long-term financial goals.